 1. What does my credit score need to be for me to buy a house?
 We preferred if you have at least 720 to obtain optimum rates.
 However, a minimum score of at least 620 is required by most banks.
 We offer FHA insured loans with imperfect credit score with as low as 550 with 10% down.
 Please consult with me if you have lower than 620 for special options available for you.

 2. How much do I need for a down payment?
 We preferred if you have 20% to avoid paying for mortgage insurance.
-However, you can put down as little as 1% to 3.5% of the sales price for either conventional or FHA financing.
-We also have 100% financing options with VA and USDA home financing that you may qualify for.
+However, we also have low down payment options as well as no down payment options that you may qualify for.

 3. What are closing costs, and how much are they?
 Closing cost are the cost incurred to close a loan and consist of bank charges, third party fees such as escrow, title and prepaid items such as property insurance and property taxes.
 In general, on a $200,000 house - the rule of thumb is between 2-3% of the sales price depending on the variables.